-Over the coming months SOUL will be hosting an online discussion and learning series on the role of land care, horticulture and landscaping in cultivating social and land equity.
+From the fall of 2020 to spring of 2021, SOUL hosted an online learning series on the role of horticulture in cultivating social and land equity.

 The field of horticulture directly or indirectly influences almost all urban greenspaces.
 This influence can be put to work in developing solutions to a variety of issues: